 The first template, ”Device or tool documentation template”, helps create guides for assistive technologies used in education.
 Whether documenting a Braille writer, an OCR reader, a hearing assistive tool, a magnifier, or a communication device, this template supports the development of consistent documentation aligned with accessibility best practices.

-The ”Other templates” section includes additional tools adapted from UNICEF’s Assistive Technology Guide for Teachers.
+The ”Other templates and structures” section includes additional tools adapted from UNICEF’s Assistive Technology Guide for Teachers.
 These provide structured support for inclusive lesson planning, analyzing barriers, mapping learning activities, assessing needs, and planning AT implementation at the classroom and school levels.

 - Inclusive lesson planning template